Skip to content

 pnpm start:client VITE v6.0.11 ready in 824 ms ➜ Local: http://localhost:5173/ ➜ Network: use --host to expose ➜ press h + enter to show help

-You can now interact with Dobby by clicking on the Chat button and starting the conversation:
+You can now interact with Dobby by selecting on the Send Message button and starting the conversation:

 Chat with Dobby AI agent